mundue/MMTrackingController/README.md

 Usage
 -----

-Include the three files MMTrackingController.h, MMTrackingController.m, and MMTrackingController.h to your project.
+Include the three files MMTrackingController.h, MMTrackingController.m, and MMTrackingControllerDefs.h to your project.
 Modify MMTrackingControllerDefs.h to reference your application key, account ID, etc. as needed.
 Comment out the services you don't want to use.
+Add the libs & headers for the individual services as needed.

 MMTrackingController is a singleton instance.
 You invoke all methods by first calling +[MMTrackingController sharedTrackingController].